First-Year New Student Orientation

 Spring Orientation is designed to serve students who are beginning their first semester in January.
 This is a two-day program that will allow you to get to know your peers, meet academic advisors and faculty, and familiarize yourself with campus resources and opportunities.

-There is no formal family program during spring orientation, however, campus will be open and staff will be available to speak with you and address any questions you may have.
+There is no formal family program during spring orientation.
+However, campus will be open, and staff will be available to speak with you and your family members to address any questions you may have.

 Missoula College First-Year Students

 First-time students who are under the age of 21 will attend both Bear Tracks and New Student Orientation.

 If you have been out of high school a little longer, if you have dependents, or if there are other extenuating circumstances, you can complete your orientation online.
 Please contact Alberta Ramirez at email@example.com if you would like to choose the online option.

 All incoming Missoula College students for the spring term are encouraged to complete Online New Student Orientation.
 This is the quickest way you can be advised and register for courses.

 Registration will open in fall 2020

 Students who would like some additional assistance are invited to join the Missoula College for a half-day orientation program to take care of any final business before the semester begins.

 You do not need to attend an on-campus orientation if you complete the online module and advising ahead of time.

 Incoming first-year students who wish to take Summer Start courses should let their academic advisor know during Bear Tracks.
 Your advisor will work with you to determine which courses make the most sense for meeting your academic goals.
 Students who attend Summer Start are required to attend New Student Orientation in the fall.